mainmeister/dsklite/README.md

 Reads the drive's "I/Os currently in progress" from the /proc/diskstats pseudo file.

 Uses the threading module to schedule reads.
 This allows a very efficient design.

+** version 2 - use inotify to monitor changes to the statsfile file instead of polling